zdotfive/fb-robot/README.md

 1. Sign up for you own Github account
 2. Fork this project so that you can edit it
-3. Follow the steps in the Facebook quickstart to setup your Page
+3. Follow the steps in the Facebook [walk-through] (https://developers.facebook.com/docs/messenger-platform/quickstart) to setup your Page
 4. Set the values in `config/default.json` before running the sample.
 Descriptions of each parameter can be found in `app.js`.
 Alternatively, you can set the corresponding environment variables as defined in `app.js`.
 Replace values for `APP_ID` and `PAGE_ID` in `public/index.html`.
 5. Sign up for a Heroku account
 6. Create a new app in Heroku and pick a uniqe name for it